splunk/vale-splunk-style-guide/README.md

 To contribute to this repo, open a merge request.

-I suggest that contributors get acquainted with Vale first.
+Get acquainted with Vale first.
 Basic knowledge of regular expressions and YAML is a must.

 # Goals